bwNetFlow/flowpipeline/CONFIGURATION.md

 to add to a single pipeline.

 #### bpf
+**This segment is unavailable in the static binary release due to its CGO dependency.**

 The `bpf` segment sources packet header data from a local interface and uses this data to run a Netflow-style cache before emitting flow data to the pipeline.